mdx-js/mdx/.github/issue_template.md

 *   Name and version of operating system
 *   Names and version of required packages
-*   Version of node and npm, or names and versions of browser
+*   Version of node, npm, yarn, or names and versions of browser

 ### Steps to reproduce